XP-NETWORK/Harmony-grant-delivery/README.md

 config();
 // EVM signer for testing in the BE const signer = new Wallet(
      process.env.SK!,
-        // Replace 'polygonParams'
+     // Replace 'harmonyParams'
      // with the relevant parameter
      // from the table below
-        CONFIG.polygonParams?.provider
+     CONFIG.harmonyParams?.provider
 );
 ```

 <center>